SimoneCnt/RF_potentials/README.md

 [Original software and potential files](http://www.fiserlab.org/potentials/)

+Potentials and software can be used under GPL license, given the relevant papers are cited.
+They are free of charge for non-profit research.
+Commercial users should contact Dr. Andras Fiser for negotiations.

 If you use this code please cite:

 D.Rykunov, A.Fiser. - Effects of amino acid composition, finite size of